-Cash consists of a checking account and cash on hand.
+Cash consists of a checking account.
 The Institute considers as cash equivalents highly liquid investments which can be converted into known amounts of cash and have a maturity period of 90 days or less at the time of purchase.
-As of December 31, 2022 and 2021, cash equivalents consisted of government money market funds maintained within the Institute's brokerage account.
+As of December 31, 2023 and 2022, cash equivalents consisted of government money market funds maintained within the Institute's brokerage account.